theramiyer/blog/content/post/2023/do-you-know-indian-trains.md

 A switch is the arrangement of the tracks and other machinery at the turnout, which direct the trains (or "switch" them between the main line and the loop line---or other lines).

-Given that turnouts change the direction of heavy rolling metal (trains), the trains must pass them carefully, when the switch is set into the turnout.
+Given that turnouts change the direction of boxes made of tonnes of metal (trains), the trains must pass them carefully, when the switch is set into the turnout.
 Even a 1 in 24 curved switch turnout allows a maximum speed of 30 km/h.{{< sidenote indianrailwaysIndianRailwaysPermanent2020 >}}Indian Railways Permanent Way Manual ([Indian Railways](https://indianrailways.gov.in/railwayboard/uploads/directorate/prd/PR/IRPWM2020.pdf)){{< /sidenote >}} Although turnouts on some stretches do allow higher speeds because of the way they are built,{{< sidenote IRFCAIndianRailways >}}Permanent Way ([IRFCA](https://www.irfca.org/faq/faq-pway.html)){{< /sidenote >}} no train is safe taking a turnout at 128 km/h.
 Which means, even if the loop line were clear, the train was likely to have derailed.

 What is a "1 in 24 curved switch turnout", you ask?
-Turnout here means what it sounds like: a turn outwards from the main line.
+Turnout here means what it sounds like: a turn out of the main line.
 A curved switch is basically how the switch deviates---the turn is a curve rather than a sharp cut away from the main line and into the loop line.
 A curved turnout results in a much smoother turn, which is safer than a sharp turnout.
 1 in 24 here means that the train goes 1 metre away from the main line for every 24 metres it travels on the loop line.
 Typically, a curved turnout allows for slightly better speeds than their sharp counterparts.

+{{< figure src="https://blogfiles.ramiyer.me/2023/images/curved-turnout.jpg" alt="A curved switch turnout" caption="A curved switch turnout" >}}

-### Precedence
+## Precedence

 The two loop lines here were occupied by two freight trains.
 Both the passenger trains were superfast expresses, and they obviously had higher “precedence”.
 (Which is why the freight trains had to go into the loop lines.)
 “Precedence” is a way of saying which train gets preference on a certain line.
+Relief trains (accident relief trains, for example) have the highest precedence.
+Their precedence is higher than even the President's and the VVIP Special trains.
+Third preference goes to the suburban trains in peak hours.
+Fourth come the superfast trains such as the Rajdhani, the Shatabdi, the Vande Bharat, etc.

+Among the general use trains, freight trains have the lowest precedence.

-### A Point Machine
+## A Point Machine

-As you may know by now, a Point Machine is that arrangement that switches between the main line and the loop line.
-This could be purely mechanical (which would require someone to go there and make the switch), or electrically controlled (which it usually is these days), or electronically controlled (which this point machine at Bahanaga Bazar was).{{< sidenote sumedaExplainedHowDoes2023 >}}Explained \| How does the rail interlocking rail system ([The Hindu](https://www.thehindu.com/news/national/explained-what-is-the-electronic-interlocking-system-in-railways/article66933809.ece)){{< /sidenote >}}
+As you may know by now, a Point Machine is that arrangement that flips the switch between the main line and the loop line.
+This could be purely mechanical (which would require someone to go there and make the switch), or electrically controlled (which it usually is these days), or electronically controlled (which this point machine at Bahanaga Bazar was).{{< sidenote sumedaExplainedHowDoes2023 >}}Explained \| What is the electronic interlocking system in railways? ([The Hindu](https://www.thehindu.com/news/national/explained-what-is-the-electronic-interlocking-system-in-railways/article66933809.ece)){{< /sidenote >}}

-### Interlocking system
+## Interlocking system

-When it comes to managing a high-speed multi-thousand-tonne heavy machinery (a train, in this case) on smooth railway tracks, there needs to be a lot of forethought, and many pieces of the system should work in unison.
+When it comes to managing a high-speed multi-thousand-tonne heavy machinery on smooth railway tracks, there needs to be a lot of forethought, and many pieces of the system should work in unison.
 For example, when the point machine points the train to the main line, the signal at the end of the loop line should be red, indicating to the train on the loop line that it does not have the clearance to enter the main line just yet.
 If there is a level crossing, the boom arm must be lowered to ensure that no road vehicle enters the track.
 The block (explained below) behind should have a red signal, the one before that must have at least a yellow, the one before must have have at least yellow-yellow and the one before may have a green, and so on.
 Also, the signal for the main line must be green _only_ if the point machine is pointing to the main line and at least three blocks in front are clear of trains, _and_ if the main line is safe for the train to travel at the maximum track speed in other aspects.

 This is called interlocking.

 These systems are made "fail-safe", which means, they go to their most restrictive state when in "on" condition (also explained below).

-### A section (or a block)
+## A section (or a block)

-A railway line, in general between two stations, is divided into a few segments, called "sections" (terms like Section Engineer, comes from this).
+A railway line between two stations, in general, is divided into a few segments, called "sections" (terms like Section Engineer, comes from this).
 Some railways also call these segments as "blocks".
 A section is typically at least as long as the maximum braking distance for the fastest train on that line.
 This means, if the line carries a train whose maximum speed is 160 km/h, and the train is made up of only LHB coaches with, say, the Knorr Bremse air brakes, the section length will be at least 1200 m (or 1.2 km) long.

 This is so that even in case of a danger, like a train being stationary on the same line in the next section, this train can come to a stop without colliding with the stationary train.

-Every block has its signal, whose indication depends on the conditions of the sections ahead.
+Every section has its signal, whose indication depends on the conditions of the sections ahead.

-### The on condition
+## The on condition

 I said that fail-safe systems go to their most restrictive state when "on".
-The "on" condition, here, means nothing but the default state.
-Meaning, the state in the absence of any input or in the presence of an error.
+The "on" condition, here, means nothing but the default state---the state in the absence of any input or in the presence of an error.
 Which means, unless someone (or something) changes the state of the signal, it would be in its "default state".
-Fail-safe systems have the default state of highest restriction.
-This means, a block signal will always show "stop".
+Fail-safe systems have the default state of highest restriction; a section signal will always show "stop".
 Someone (or something) must change its state to "proceed" for it to show proceed; if you do not ask it to do anything, it would show "stop".

 If the operation of switching it to "proceed", either manually or automatically (say, by the throw of the point machine) fails, the fail-safe system will go to its most restrictive state.
 In case of a section signal, this is usually "stop".
-The interlocking system should have examined its state based on inputs from all its components, locked the components in that position, and determined the passage to be safe.
+The interlocking system should have examined its state based on inputs from all its components, locked the components in those positions, and determined the passage to be safe.
 Only if _all those conditions_ are met, the signal turns green.

 Electronic interlocking systems are superior technology in this regard, because they have better sensing, logging, and alerting available.
 The probability of these systems failing is extremely low, much lower than the conventional electrical systems, which in turn is much lower than the manual systems.

-### Speed and braking (and Kavach)
+## Speed and braking (and Kavach)

 One of the first claims to come out when this collision (and derailment) happened was that had the Kavach system been there, this collision could have been averted.